Desmond Harrison (American football): Arizona Cardinals

 On June 6, 2019, Harrison was claimed by the Arizona Cardinals, the day after he was waived by the Browns.
 A month later on July 17, the Cardinals released Harrison following news of assault allegations and a felony arrest warrant in North Carolina.

-Personal
+Personal life

 In July 2019, a warrant was issued for the arrest of Harrison, who was charged with assault on a person by strangulation and assault on a woman by a man.
 He turned himself in to police in Greensboro, North Carolina on July 19, 2019, and was held at the Guilford County Jail.
 He was suspended for the first six games of the 2021 NFL season by the league on March 10, 2021.